rezakhademix/govalidator/README.md

          }
    ```

 3. Advanced usage with any custom validation rule: You can define any custom rules or any flexible rule that does not exist in default govalidator package.
-Simply use check() method to define your desired data validations:
+Simply use `CustomRule()` method to define your desired data validations:

     ```go
         type Profile struct {